1999saki/iZEV-Eligible-Vehicles-Explorer/README.md

   <br/>
   <em>Scraper output — follows pagination (1 → Last), parses each table, and saves a consolidated CSV.</em>
 </p>

-> If images don’t load on GitHub, make sure you committed them to `assets/` and that the case-sensitive file names match exactly.

 ⸻

 ⚙️ Setup Instructions